nmlt/gtk4-rs/book/src/lists.md

 <div style="text-align:center"><img src="img/lists_list_box.png"/></div>

 That was easy enough.
-However, we now create one widget per element.
+However, we currently create one widget per element.
-Since creating new widgets takes a bit of time, this can become a problem with many element.
+Since creating new widgets takes a bit of time, this can become a problem with many elements.
-`ListBox` can easily handle a few few thousands of them, but how could we possibly deal with the infinite amount of posts in a social media timeline?
+`ListBox` can easily handle a few thousands of them, but how could we possibly deal with the infinite amount of posts in a social media timeline?

 We use scalable lists instead!